-The UK’s Chancellor of the Exchequer Rishi Sunak delivered his first ever budget to the House of Commons On 11 March 2020.
+The UK’s Chancellor of the Exchequer Rishi Sunak delivered his 2021 budget to the House of Commons on 3 March.

 If you are unsure what the latest UK Budget means for SMEs, we explore the number of measures that have been put in place to directly support small businesses.

 Mr Sunak announced that small businesses in the UK will be given support from the government to boost their software and training under a Help to Grow scheme.

 “First, Help to Grow: Management will help tens of thousands of small and medium sized businesses get world-class management training.